rauppduh/lis/README.md

 The system set the domain by bounded contexts and share the domain object, but bearing in mind that the objects eventually could not be the same (ex: TestType for Order can be different for TestOperation domain), and some future domain model refactoring is not discarded.

-As I do not have enough knowledge of the business, I follow it on my way.

-I did not test the abstract factory and not even the strategy, the idea here was show how I would design... but even though I created unit test for some components(one factory, order service, test operation service) following TDD, in order to show how I decouple the objects and test them.

-As we should not extend a lot the design, I miss creating more components to be able to test many of the command operations (the strategies and testoperationservice are commands and not query operation, not able to test at this moment and therefore not being TDD).

 High level refactoring strategy

 BE CLOSE TO BUSINESS ANALYSTS/POS/ARCHITECTS who understands the system